Trail Blazers end season with 109-81 win over short-handed playoff-bound Lakers

 Alex Len fouled out with just 13 minutes of play for the Lakers.
 He finished with four points.

-The Lakers will host their first-round opponent starting next weekend.
+The Lakers host Minnesota in the opening round next weekend with the date and time to be determined.
 The Trail Blazers head into the offseason.

 AP NBA: https://apnews.com/hub/nba